On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

 We now describe how high-load vertices are processed, each of which can hold up to $O(n\log n)$ tokens.
-To avoid potentially sending a large number of messages for a single high-load vertex $u$, machine $M$ considers the index set $I$ of machines that host at least $1$ neighbor of $u$.
-Then, for each token of $u$, machine $M$ samples an index from $I$ and keeps track of these counts in an array $\beta$, which has an entry for each machine in $I$.
+To avoid potentially sending a large number of messages for a single high-load vertex $u$, machine $M$ considers the index set $I$ of machines that host at least one neighbor of $u$.
+Then, for each token of $u$, machine $M$ samples an index from $I$ according to the degree distribution of $u$ (see Line~\ref{line:sampleDestMachine} in Algorithm~\ref{alg:pagerank}) and keeps track of these counts in an array $\beta$, which has an entry for each machine in $I$.
 Finally, $M$ generates one message of type $\langle \beta[j], \text{src:} u \rangle$, for each entry $j$ where $\beta[j]>0$ and sends this count message directly to the respective destination machine.
-We show that these messages can be delivered in $\tilde O(n/k^2)$ rounds by proving that, with high probability, each machine holds at most $\tilde O(n/k^2)$ high-load vertices in any given iteration of the algorithm.
+We show that these messages can be delivered in $\tilde O(n/k^2)$ rounds by proving that, with high probability, each machine holds $\tilde O(n/k^2)$ high-load vertices in any given iteration of the algorithm.